migueldeicaza/SwiftGodot/WINDOWS_BUILD.md

 version of Swift, anything after 5.9.1 will do (5.9.0 will not).
 Linux.

+Windows support is generally the same as Linux or MacOS, with a couple of important differences:

+* Path sizes that break the build
+* Names of shared libraries.

+Windows has a problem with very deep directory structures that the Swift Build system can produce, and this is compounded by the default location of files that you might have, something like 'C:\Users\Users\migueldeicaza\Documents\GitHub\Experiments\MyGames` and you find yourself with odd errors.

+You should use the `subst` command in Windows to map a new drive to that path.

-Windows support is generally the same as Linux or MacOS, the only difference comes down to the name of shared libraries (you need to use `.dll` instead of `.dylib` or `.so`) when describing those in your extension file.
+The issue of shared libraries comes down to the extension name of shared libraries (you need to use `.dll` instead of `.dylib` or `.so`) when describing those in your extension file.

 ## Building